Analysis | Power Up: Trump says the GOP is stuck with him. Whether they like it or not.

 - Trump has already endorsed one primary opponent against a Republican incumbent who voted to impeach him: “On Friday, he formally backed a former White House aide, Max Miller, as a primary opponent to Rep. Anthony Gonzalez (R-Ohio), who was one of 10 Republicans to vote for Trump’s impeachment in January,” per Weigel and Scherer.

 Where is the love?
-But Trump's grip on the GOP may not b as strong as he thinks.
+But Trump's grip on the GOP may not be as strong as he thinks.

 The results of the straw poll conducted by secret ballot at a conference tailor-made for Trump's base weren't a total lock “ … only 68 percent of those at the conference said they wanted the former president to run again in 2024,” the New York Times's Elaina Plott and Shane Goldmacher report.